BaiGeorgi/mix-n-mojo/README.md

-# dial-a-pirate
+# mix-n-mojo
-A [LÖVE](https://love2d.org/) implementation of the Dial-A-Pirate copy-protection wheel from the EGA version of The Secret of Monkey Island
+A [LÖVE](https://love2d.org/) implementation of the mix-n-mojo copy-protection wheel from Monkey Island 2: LeChuck's Revenge The code is based on [dial-a-pirate](https://github.com/andmatand/dial-a-pirate)

 ## Setup
 Run the following to download the assets (two images):